FIRE BLANKETS

 “The responsible person, where necessary, must ensure that the premises are equipped with appropriate fire-fighting equipment in order to safeguard the safety of relevant persons.”

-Following the Code of Practice for the Selection, Installation, Commissioning and Maintenance of Fire Blankets Manufactured to BS EN 1869 will ensure compliance with the Regulatory Reform (Fire Safety) Order 2005
+Following the Code of Practice for the Selection, Installation, Commissioning and Maintenance of Fire Blankets will ensure compliance with the Regulatory Reform (Fire Safety) Order 2005

 Fireshield Fire Protection Ltd can assist on the selection and positioning of fire blankets to ensure your building complies.

-A fire blanket is an essential item of fire safety equipment.
+A domestic or commercial kitchen fire blanket is an essential item of fire safety equipment.
 Used to extinguish fires such as cooking oil, saucepan and frying pan fires, as well as flammable liquid and clothing fires by cutting the supply of oxygen to the fire.

 As with all safety equipment, care should be taken to avoid inferior products

-Fire blankets should be available for immediate use at all times in the room where it is likely to be required.
-They should be wall mounted where they can be readily seen and should be indicated by signs.
+Fire blankets should be available for immediate use at all times in the vicinity where it is likely to be required.
+They should be positioned where they can be readily seen and should be indicated by signs.

 -